avannaa/illuminati-zone/power.md

 # spin

 most people have already seen, in some form, adjusting the spin for dunks.
-why do that? well that's an easy question, more backspin = more reach. in many cases, the difference between two calipers will be too large (like, nearly 1y), and then it's useful to use spin to simulate "half calipers".
+why would one do that? well that's an easy question, more backspin = more reach. in many cases, the difference between two calipers will be too large (like, nearly 1y), and then it's useful to use spin to simulate "half calipers".

 so, let's move on to a more difficult question: how much is 1 spin worth?
 as always, that depends on your shot and the % power. it also depends on the spin itself :o
 at low %s, one spin is worth MUCH less. also, the more backspin you put in, the higher the value of 1 spin.

-as an example, here are some values for 1w dunk 332y (difference 20 spin to 21 spin):
+as an example, here are some values for 1w dunk 332y (distance gained by going from 20 spin to 21 spin):

 | % | 100 | 95 | 90 | 85 | 80 | 75 | 70 | 65 | 60 | 55 | 50 | 40 | 30 | 20 | 10 |
 | :-: | :-: |  :-: |  :-: |  :-: |  :-: |  :-: |  :-: |  :-: |  :-: |  :-: |  :-: |  :-: |  :-: |  :-: |  :-: |